louisbichard/notes/articles/writing/general.md

     Headline + Opening Hook + Features and Benefits + Unique Selling Proposition + Credibility + Bullets + Price and Bargain Appeal + Guarantee + Don't Decide Now + Bonuses or Price Discount + You Can't Lose + P.S. = Money!

     A good description is like a mini sales letter.
 Once again, you should imagine the ideal customer avatar.
 Get into the shoes of this person and describe their frustration.
 And then you’ll present your eBook as a solution to this problem.
-Read more at location 934   • Delete this highlight

-    A good description is like a mini sales letter.
-Once again, you should imagine the ideal customer avatar.
-Get into the shoes of this person and describe their frustration.
-And then you’ll present your eBook as a solution to this problem.
-Read more at location 934   • Delete this highlight

 ## Requesting an ebook cover